Qualified Noncitizens

 Parents who complete an I-360 when they are abused by their U.S. citizen child and the abusive child is 21 or older.
 This includes stepparents.

 Unmarried children under the age of 21 when they are abused by a U.S. citizen or LPR parent.
 This includes stepchildren or adopted children.
-When the abusive parent causes a delay in completing the I-360 may be completed after the abused person turns 21.
-The I-360 must be completed before their 25th birthday.
+When the abusive parent causes a delay in completing the I-360 the abused person may complete the I-360 after turning 21.
+The I-360 is required to be completed before their 25th birthday.

 The participant is required to write a statement providing all of the following information: